 How floors work in Index Marketplaces

 A floor A pricing control used by publishers and exchanges to set a minimum sale price on inventory. is a predefined minimum acceptable price for a winning bid for a piece of inventory.
-When floors are set on inventory, Index Exchange will only accept bid responses from DSPs that are greater than or equal to the floor price, and reject bid responses below the specified floor price.
+When a floor is set, Index Exchange (Index) only accepts bid responses from DSPs that meet or exceed that price, and rejects those that fall below it.
 Rejected bids that did not clear the floor price are shown as “bid below floor” in reports.
 The minimum floor price that you can set on a Marketplace Package is $0.10.

 To figure out which floor to pass, we must compare (highest publisher floor + marketplaces fees) to the Marketplace Package floor, and send the highest value to the DSP.